leejoonli/code-every-day/log.md

 ## Thoughts

 Redid the display and operand/operand display logic.
 Added a backspace feature.
 Redid the visual layout to make it look better.
 Achieved basically the same functionality as a standard calculator app on a computer.

+# Day 170 (8/19/2022)

+## Calculator app deploy and Codewars

+Worked on the calculator app.
+Did a codewars challenge.
+The challenge was to replace instances of a char with another char in a string and return it.

+## Thoughts

+Published the application and now is a .exe file.
+Once the repository is cloned, the user can navigate to the path listed in the README.md and will be able to open the application.
+The codewars challenge was really easy but I didn't do it the Python way.
+The one line return statement used maketrans().
+Didn't know that method existed.